jonathanpberger/design-testing-leanux/deck20mins.md

 ???

-.f1[So what's the design equivalent?]
+So what's the design equivalent?

 ---
 class: center, middle

-## Literal Interpretation for TDDesign
+## What would the Literal Interpretation for TDDesign look like?

 ???

 - we looked at Automated design testing tools earlier
 - can we test-DRIVE with them?

----
-class: center, middle
-## Test-Driving the Technology

-???

-TODO: kill this?

 ---